JEverhart383/typesheet-db/README.md

 ## User-friendly GUI

 We use the Google Sheets interface to create some helpful menus to work with your data.
+You can get all of the benefit on having an API for your app while not needing to use it yourself to manage data.

 ## Getting Started